 The term "second layer" is frequently bandied about in discussions of blockchain technology, but what does it actually mean?
 The first thing to understand is that the second layer is distinct from the base layer, or main chain, which is a fancy way of referring to the blockchain itself.
 The Bitcoin and Ethereum blockchains, for instance, are base-layer blockchains.
+This is the first in a three-part series.
+For more information, be sure to check out part two and part three.

 Why You Should Care